upf-gti/rooms/README.md

 Download [emscripten](https://emscripten.org/) and follow installation guide.

-On Window you may need to download [ninja](https://ninja-build.org/) and include the folder in your PATH environment variable, then:
+On Windows you may need to download [ninja](https://ninja-build.org/) and include the folder in your PATH environment variable, then:

 ```